Faculty of Social Sciences

 Admission to the doctoral studies requires one year of studies at the advanced level, and normally a total of three semesters of study of the discipline in question, including a half-semester thesis.
 The doctoral studies start in September.
-In September or October each year there is a common introduction during two days for newly admitted doctoral students at the Faculty of Social Sciences.

 All vacant positions for doctoral students are publicly announced.
 Applications are accepted only following a vacancy announcement.
 The application procedures vary from one department to another - refer to the doctoral studies contacts at this site for further details.

 The doctoral thesis should be based on independent research and should be of a high scholarly standard.
 The thesis can take the form of a monograph or a compilation thesis in which different articles are gathered, together with a summarising chapter.

 All doctoral students will be appointed a main supervisor and an assistant supervisor.
 The main supervisor and the assistant supervisor have the task of helping the doctoral student move the work forward from the idea stage to the finalised manuscript.

 The course component includes methodology courses as well as thematic courses, chosen for their relevance to the thesis work.
 Courses are offered both at the departments and at faculty level.
 Doctoral students are also encouraged to take courses at other universities, in Sweden or abroad.

 More information about doctoral studies in a specific subject can be found on each department's website.
 Each research subject has a Director of Doctoral Studies to whom you can turn to for questions.